 Ed never said a word as he MC’ed our web accessibility event earlier this year.
 However, he was wonderfully eloquent all day.
 Always insightful, often funny, he thoughtfully introduced each speaker and kept the event to schedule with the perfect mix of anecdotes, idea consolidation and moving us forwards.
-As a British Sign Language (BSL) speaker who is Deaf, Ed is heard and hears through his interpreter, Tony.
+As a British Sign Language (BSL) user who is Deaf, Ed is heard and hears through his interpreter, Tony.
 What a team!

 Most people consider a Master of Ceremonies (MC) as a role requiring a strong English language vocal capability, at least in the UK or other English language regions.
 In this case that wasn’t required.
 Considering what people are, rather than what they are not, allowed us to engage the best person(s) for the job.

 Ed (Edward Richards) was a pretty obvious choice in many ways, he is smart, funny and at ease in front of a crowd.
-He is also a member of the Open team and very well educated and experienced in the two worlds of inclusion and design that were relevant to the content of the day.
+He is also a member of the core Open team and very well educated and experienced in the two worlds of inclusion and design that were relevant to the content of the day.

 What may be less obvious was that in selecting him, we had chosen an MC who doesn’t share his thoughts vocally or who is able to hear the content directly.
-As a BSL speaker, English is his second language and he communicates to the audience in English via his BSL interpreter, who on that day was Tony.
-Ed and Tony are a team that regularly work together.
+As a BSL user, English is his second language and he communicates to the audience in English via his BSL interpreter, who on that day was Tony.
+Ed and Tony are a team that very regularly work together.
 We were delighted to have them jointly provide the connective tissue between the sessions and facilitate the panel discussions for our biggest event of the year.

 Those attending who are fluent in BSL (there were a few participants in the audience) got the message directly from Ed.
-Those of us without this skill but who are hearing, we had Tony’s clear intonation as he voiced Ed’s words for us, including the humour delivered with impeccable timing.
+Those of us without this skill but who are hearing, had Tony’s clear intonation as he voiced Ed’s words for us, including the humour delivered with impeccable timing.
 For people who were hard of hearing, non-BSL speakers or who just missed Ed’s or other presenter’s comments in other noise or through distraction, we had Orla from My Clear Text provide live verbatim captioning of all sessions and comments (from Ed, the speakers, and participants).
 This way everyone could absorb the day’s content in a way best suited to their needs and preferences.

 The day was a fabulous success with over 100 people enjoying;